 1. Professional Experience and Potential

-A minimum of five years of professional experience is required.
-Ten years is recommended, as the average Katz EMBA student has 14 years of experience.
-Furthermore, applicants should be in a management position.
-Individuals who are reentering the workforce or undergoing a career transition should contact us for more information.
+A minimum of 12 years of professional experience is required, as the average Katz EMBA student has 14 years of experience.
+Furthermore, applicants should have experience in a management position or leadership role.
 Strong academic performance or exceptional test scores can compensate for individuals in the early stages of their career development.
-However, in all cases, applicants must demonstrate a record of strong job performance, positive career progression, and high growth potential.
+However, in all cases, applicants must demonstrate a record of strong job performance, positive career progression and high growth potential.

 2. Previous Academic Performance